Bayanihan in Melbourne marks Earth Day with focus on everyday responsibility

 His remarks prompted strong engagement from attendees, with many members asking questions and sharing their own experiences.
 Much of the discussion focused on rubbish dumping and how both individuals and the wider community can respond.

-Taylor shared that he had personally funded and written two books on the issue to raise awareness and encourage action.
+Cr Taylor shared that he had personally funded and written two books on the issue to raise awareness and encourage action.
 He emphasised that addressing the problem requires collective effort.
-“It’s not just Council’s role.
-It’s the role of everybody,” he said, adding that a shared commitment is needed to maintain a sustainable community.
+“It’s not just Council’s role – it’s the role of everybody,” he said.
+He also highlighted the long-term impact of environmental care, noting that current actions help set the standard for future generations.

 Cr Martin Taylor (centre) with the officers of Bayanihan in Melbourne Inc. during the group’s Earth Day gathering.